-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRSs as adopted by the EU; and - prepare the regulatory accounts on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- · select suitable accounting policies and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRSs as adopted by the EU; and - prepare the regulatory accounts on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

 The Directors are responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the regulatory accounts comply with Standard Condition E2 of the Electricity Transmission Licence as applicable.
-They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the company and to prevent and detect fraud and other irregularities.
+They are also responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the company and to prevent and detect fraud and other irregularities.

-Each of the Directors, whose names are listed in the Directors' report on page 21, confirms that, to the best of their knowledge:
+Each of the Directors, whose names are listed in the Directors' report on page 20, confirms that, to the best of their knowledge: